bawright86/clouddream/README.md

 ### Containers

-- deepdream-redis has a redis server to manage the queue of processing jobs
+- redis has a redis server to manage the queue of processing jobs
-- deepdream-nginx serves the static files for the UI, proxies to gunicorn and serves the images
+- nginx serves the static files for the UI, proxies to gunicorn and serves the images
-- deepdream-compute contains a worker (rq) to process images from the redis queue
+- compute contains a worker (rq) to process images from the redis queue
-- deepdream-manager is the python/Flask based manager displaying images, dealing with uploads and queuing jobs
+- manager is the python/Flask based manager displaying images, dealing with uploads and queuing jobs

 ### Docker images

-- deepdream-redis and deepdream-nginx use the official Dockerfile
+- redis and nginx use the official Dockerfile
-- deepdream-compute is based on ubuntu and sets up all the environment needed for deepdream to work in
+- compute is based on ubuntu and sets up all the environment needed for deepdream to work in
-- deepdream-manager is based on deepdream-compute with the added dependencies for flask, rq etc. The compute and manager containers are actually based on the manager image to make requirements management easier.
+- manager is based on deepdream-compute with the added dependencies for flask, rq etc. The compute and manager containers are actually based on the manager image to make requirements management easier.

 ### Job parameters